 Eating used to not be so complicated.
 Historically, people grew their own food, or purchased from nearby farms.
 Today - well, things have changed.

 In addition, global society is becoming more meat-centric, and is relying on industrial farming - including in places like the Amazon rain forest - for the bulk of its food.

 What's for supper?
 Here are a few things to consider:

 The elephant (or cow) in the room: meat and dairy

 Producing food requires about 40 percent of the world's surface area, but here in the USA we waste about 40 percent of the food we produce - and with it, all the water, soil, fossil fuels, chemical fertilizers and pesticides, packaging, human labor, and habitat that went into it.
+Landfills receive more food waste than any other single material - over one-fifth of US trash by volume, according to the EPA.
+Here's the situation globally.
 What can you do to reduced this waste in your home, school, congregation and community?
-At our Sustainable Living Centers, we work at both ends: recuperating food that would otherwise be sent to landfills and getting it to people who need it (VT), and picking up compostable food waste by a bicycle-powered service (VA).
+At our Sustainable Living Centers, we work at both ends: recuperating food that would otherwise be sent to landfills and getting it to people who need it (VT), and teaching composting skills (VA & VT).

 The (other) elephant in the room: climate chaos

 Climate change is a clear and present danger to the world's food supply.
 It is impacting food production in the USA, but for now, our wealth gives us other options.
 Around the world, our neighbors are not so fortunate.
 Here's an album from recent Learning Tour visits to areas of the world on the front lines of dealing with climate change, especially in relation to food security.
 (Preview: Our friends in climate-impacted Malawi were down to one meal a day when we visited.)